BethanyG/python-lab/labs/lab2.md

 >>> square()
 ```

-And we get a 50-long square.
+Or this:

 ```python
 >>> length = 200
 >>> square()
 ```

-And we get a 200-long square.
+And we get the square we want.

+---

+Let's do the same thing for colors!

+The value of a color is stored as *string* data.

+For example, `"red"` and `"#ff0000"` are both the color red.

 # Lists